Lets Start

 Settings

 First of all you should select the correct Control surface mode.
-Select ReaSonus FaderPort and the settings as displayed in the image should appear:
+Select ReaSonus FaderPort 8 & 16 the settings as displayed in the image should appear:

 - Surface: Select your controller here.